-BBL is a highly customizable technique, which means it may adapt to each patient’s specific demands.
+BBL is a highly customizable technique which may adapt to each patient’s specific demands.
 Some patients may combine BBL with other procedures like liposuction to achieve a more detailed result.
 A patient, for example, may opt for liposuction on their thighs and belly in addition to BBL to achieve a more balanced and proportionate overall appearance.

 BBL recovery period is often shorter than other more invasive procedures like Savannah Mommy Makeover.
-Patients should expect to swell and bruise in the treated regions, which may linger for many weeks.
-Patients must avoid sitting directly on their buttocks throughout the recovery phase to allow the newly transferred fat to settle into its new location.
+Patients should expect swelling and bruises in the treated regions, which may linger for many weeks.
+Patients must avoid sitting directly on their buttocks throughout recovery to allow the newly transferred fat to settle into its new location.

 Prioritizing Procedures: Guidelines to Consider

-Choosing to get a cosmetic operation is a significant decision that must carefully consider—numerous parameters to follow while prioritizing treatments, such as Savannah Mommy Makeover and BBL.
+Choosing to get a cosmetic operation is a significant decision that must be carefully considered—numerous parameters to follow while prioritizing treatments, such as Savannah Mommy Makeover and BBL.